sebmaz93/sebmaz93/README.md

 ## 🧔‍♂️ Hi I'm _Seb_

-Welcome to my GitHub profile, I'm a Software Engineer since (2016) with a deep passion for Galaxy and Quantum physics 🪐🧑🏻‍🚀.
+a Senior Software Engineer since (2016) with a deep passion for Galaxy and Quantum physics 🪐🧑🏻‍🚀.

 My coding philosophy?
 Write code that's both efficient and easy to read.
 I'm dedicated to making tech enjoyable and impactful.
 The future is unwritten, but with technology as our tool, I believe we can sculpt groundbreaking wonders.